brucemack/brucemack.github.io/_posts/2024-07-05-missing-link.md

 the way, so there is always that possibility in the back of my mind, but the behavior I was seeing (or not seeing) seemed more fundamental.

-This led to the discovery of that I'm calling the "missing link" - or at least one example of many potentially-missing links.
+This led to the discovery of what I'm calling the "missing link" - or at least one example of many potentially-missing links.

 # What's *Not* Shown in the Electrical Schematics